Ex-Montreal mayor Applebaum sentenced to one year in prison for corruption

 His family and his rabbi also expressed concerns about his physical and mental health.

-Defence lawyer Pierre Teasdale confirmed in late February there would be no appeal of the conviction.Report Typo/Error
+Teasdale confirmed in late February there would be no appeal of the conviction.Report Typo/Error